ssbaraskar99/Speech_to_Text_Typer/README.md

 # HOW TO USE
 - [Watch Demo](https://drive.google.com/file/d/1lRYs_1CSeEHPctPkyfyqKbwKdWiHDtE3/view?usp=sharing)
-- Internet Connection is required to use this app!
-OR you will get an [error](https://drive.google.com/file/d/19auxgNl35u2OIHcoKWrpRUtfndjRhHrS/view?usp=sharing)
+- **Internet Connection is required to use this app!** OR you will get an [error](https://drive.google.com/file/d/19auxgNl35u2OIHcoKWrpRUtfndjRhHrS/view?usp=sharing) .
 - 1st plug-in mic, then open app.
 - Select Mic from the dropdown box.
 - Click green coloured mic button & start speaking in English.